sandeepverana/Postgresql/Postgres-practise.md

 The NTH_VALUE() function returns a value from the nth row in an ordered partition of a result set.

-NTH_VALUE() function to return all product names  together with the second most expensive product
+NTH_VALUE() function to return all product names together with the second most expensive product.

 ```SQL
 with temp as (select prod_id,prod_name,price,cat_name,